All patients have to do it, but what is day 3 testing?

 HOW DO I SCHEDULE DAY 3 TESTING?

 On day 1 on your cycle, please contact your local office to schedule an appointment for day 3 testing.
 If your day 3 falls on a weekend or holiday, you may need to visit a different location to complete the testing.
-The following offices are open on the weekend and holidays: Annapolis, MD; Annandale, VA; Chesterbrook, PA; Rockville, MD; Towson, MD; and Washington, D.C. – K St.
+The following offices are open on the weekend and holidays: Atlanta, GA — Northside; Annapolis, MD; Fairfax, VA; Chesterbrook, PA; Rockville, MD; Towson, MD; and Washington, D.C. – K Street.

 DOES MY INSURANCE COVER DAY 3 TESTING?